Brief Neighborhood History and Description

 Founded in 2000 to provide a safe, welcoming space in the community, Clay Pots located at 1635 W Pratt St offers GED classes, art and cultural programming, Community Wellness Workshops, and coffeehouse every Thursday night and Friday and Saturday morning when the center is opened and members of the community can come in to relax, chat, read, and enjoy a cup of coffee.

-The Mount Clare Community Council meets the last Monday of the month at 6pm at the Wilkens Ave Mennonite Church, 1616 Wilkens Ave.
+The Mount Clare Community Council meets the fourth Monday of the month at 6pm at the Wilkens Ave Mennonite Church, 1616 Wilkens Ave.